substance/document/README.md

 }
 ```

 However keep in mind, that there are no assumptions on your node types.
-They are defined by a schema you can define.
+They are defined by a document schema you can define.

-Schema
+Document Schema
 ========

 For the document shown above the schema looks like this.
-Here's an example

 ```js
 {